 Learn more about Paul Williams on his You Tube channel!

-Christine Degnan MD, MPH (she/hers) graduated from Bucknell University with degrees in Biology and Religion, then spent over two years serving as a US Peace Corps Volunteer in Kenya.
+Christine Degnon MD, MPH (she/hers) graduated from Bucknell University with degrees in Biology and Religion, then spent over two years serving as a US Peace Corps Volunteer in Kenya.
 She obtained her Medical Degree from Pennsylvania State University College of Medicine in Hershey, Pennsylvania and then completed the Family Medicine Residency Program at Self Regional Healthcare in Greenwood, South Carolina.
 She also earned a Master in Public Health degree at Boston University.
+Dr. Chris is triple board certified in Family Medicine, Obesity Medicine, and Lifestyle Medicine.
+She is a Plantrician Provider who understands that a pill for every ill is not the answer, and she embraces the nutritional science that overwhelmingly supports the efficacy of whole food, plant-based nutrition and its ability to prevent and, often, reverse diseases.

 Jim Rodriguez is a sales technologist, digital marketer, and real estate investor with a passion for AI, automation, and business growth.
 Since September 2024, he has embraced a vegan lifestyle, prioritizing health, sustainability, and personal well-being.